b3nn0/ogn2dump1090/README.md

 # ogn2readsb (aka. ogn2dump1090)
 simple Python tool to inject Open Glider Network Traffic (from an existing local OGN decoder instance) into an existing readsb ADSB decoder instance for display on a unified tar1090 map.
 OGN traffic will be displayed as **other** traffic in combination with ADSB traffic, using the **readsb tar1090 webinterface** (e.g. https://yourRaspberryPi.local/tar1090/)

+Any combination of these is possible, see `config.py`:
+- Read data from ogn-decode telnet port 50001
+- Pretend to be an APRS Server and have a locally running ogn-decode connect to it
+- Connect to a remote APRS server and subscribe to data from it

+If ogn2readsb acts as a local APRS Server AND upstream APRS client in parallel, it will automatically act as a proxy and forward locally received data to upstream.

 ### prerequisites
 - running rtlsdr-ogn instance (e.g. based on https://github.com/VirusPilot/ogn-pi34)
 - running readsb instance, e.g. based on: